EarthScope/ispaq/README.md

 ```

 after which your prompt should begin with ```(ispaq) ```.

-Note: if you are using a csh/tcsh shell there will be no prompt change.

 A list of command line options is available with the ```--help``` flag: